Mediterranean Chopped Salad (No Lettuce)

 • Pour the dressing over the veggies if you prepared it in a separate container.
 Stir well for 1-2 minutes ensuring all the veggies are well coated in dressing.

-• Let the salad sit at least 15 minutes (best is about 2 hours) to let all the flavors come together.
+• Serve immediately if needed or let the salad rest in the fridge for 1-2 hours to let all the flavors come together.
 Serve cold or at room temperature.

 Nutrition Information